The Sound of Music: Making History Meaningful

 There are four contexts with which one can look at a problem: I, You, We, and They.
 Those four cover every angle.
 Those four cover a problem completely.
 And those four are the only four.
 Our present understanding of the universe does not allow for anymore.

-In a story, these four perspectives are examined through four throughlines: the Overall Story Throughline, the Main Character Throughline, The Relationship Throughline and what is known as the Influence Character Throughline.
-The correlation between these throughlines and the perspectives they take should be apparent.
-The Main Character represents the I perspective, the Overall Story takes the objective They perspective and so on.
-The Relationship Throughline actually takes a look at the problem between the Main Character and the Influence Character, as in We have a problem.
+A story examines these four perspectives through four throughlines: the Objective Story Throughline, the Main Character Throughline, The Relationship Throughline and the Influence Character Throughline.
+The correlation between these throughlines and the perspectives they take should be obvious.
+The Main Character represents the I perspective, the Objective Story takes the objective They perspective and so on.
+The Relationship Throughline takes a look at the problem between the Main Character and the Influence Character, as in We have a problem.

 The Sound of Music, on the other hand, had so much to say about what happened that they created two complete stories in one work.